5afe/safe/specs/receive_funds/01_main.rst

 ---------------------

 - User wants to receive funds
-- User should be able to share their wallet address via different ways
+- User wants to share their wallet address via different ways
     - Via QR code for scanning.
     - Copy to clipboard.
     - Via other services on their phone.